mrjoops/symfony-service-devtools/README.md

 ## Continuous integration

-A configuration for [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines) exists, it will run all the checks on pull requests.
+A configuration for [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines) exists, it will run all checks and tests on pull requests.

 ## Opinionated advices